alashow/datmusic-api/readme.md

 # Hashing

 Search hash calculated by request params (query and page).
-Audio hash calculated by audio id.
+Audio hash calculated by audio id and owner id.
 Default hashing algorithm is [`crc32`](https://en.wikipedia.org/wiki/Cyclic_redundancy_check).
 I chose this because of speed, short length, and I didn't need cryptographic hashing.
 You can change it in config if you want.

-In web version of VK, there is no page similar to [audio.get](https://vk.com/dev/audio.get), so we can only serve and stream mp3 files that are shown by search function (it searches from cache).
-But if using S3 as for caching mp3 files, it will search from there.

 # Cache